cathaloruaidh/genomeBuildConversion/README.md

 - Reference FASTA files are not included due to file size, but are required for the application to the real WGS data and should be stored in the REFERENCE directory.
 - This process assumes `chr1, chr2, ..., chrX, chrY` nomenclature.
 - The input BED files for the full-genome search for one build are ~150GB in size.
 Once the algorithm is applied, all files can take up to 1.5TB in size.
-- For a single run of the algorithm, a source and target such as GRCh37 and GRCh38 must be chosen as well as a tool (liftOver or CrossMap).
+- For a single run of the algorithm, a source and target such as GRCh37 and GRCh38 must be chosen as well as a tool (`liftOver` or `CrossMap`).
+- Included in the download is JAR files for `picard` and `GATK`.